-In late February we ventured to Ceredigion, West Wales, for our first coast path walks outside of Pembrokeshire.
+We ventured to Ceredigion, West Wales, for our first coast path walk outside of Pembrokeshire.
 Ceredigion is Pembrokeshire’s northern neighbour and the county boundary is the estuary of the River Teifi.

 We stayed at The Gwbert Hotel in the coastal hamlet of Gwbert-on-Sea, three miles north of Cardigan.
-The hotel is located directly on the Wales Coast Path and is an ideal base for walks both to the north and south.
-It has a smart restaurant and we enjoyed some nice meals and relaxed with a drink in the bar after a day out walking the coast path.
+The hotel is located directly on the Wales Coast Path, an ideal base for walks both to the north and south.
+It has a smart restaurant where we enjoyed some nice meals and relaxed with a drink in the bar on returning after a day out walking the coast path.

-On this walk we headed south to Cardigan and then across the River Teifi to the small village of St. Dogmael’s in Pembrokeshire, following the Wales Coast Path route.
-We set out on a bright, crisp February morning with the weather forecast for an unseasonably warm and sunny day.
+We set out on a bright, crisp late February morning with the weather forecast for an unseasonably warm and sunny day.
 Perfect conditions for a coast and countryside ramble.

 We joined the coast path directly opposite the hotel, walking along the top of fields which gently slope away towards the coast with a splendid view towards North Pembrokeshire.